But it’s not only at early design stages where VR is beneficial.

 As Spark Learning Partner Niall McCarthy explains, using VR to bring designs to life can leverage important learning experiences.

+He goes on to explain.
 “It also allowed us to understand our customer journey more deeply.
 We used the interactive VR environment to explore the use of agile furniture for customer education sessions in store.
-Experiential learning was a key component to our immersion programme, which I ran on the lead up to the grand opening,” Niall explains.
+Experiential learning was a key component to our immersion programme, which I ran in the lead-up to the grand opening."

 VR has been used effectively in real estate for some time.
 Rather than viewing properties in-person, prospective buyers can check them out virtually without leaving home or the real estate agency.